SSilence/php-imap-client/docs/guide-en/Usage.md

 # Usage
 #### After install prep
-After you install this library, however you did it make sure the file you want to do the connecting with includes the required classes
+After you install this library ensure you have added the required classes.
 A basic connection may look like this:
 ```php
 $mailbox = 'my.imapserver.com';